ccmolik/aprsweb/README.md

     * Displaying a specific station's checkins only
 * Automatically refresh the map every minute or so
 * ~Use specific icons for different station checkins~ (In progress)
-* Provide a way to swap out map API keys; migrate out of go-bindata into something more native
+* Provide a way to swap out map API keys
 * Integrate twirp / pb generation into Makefile better
 * APRS test cd has some issues with Mic-E data, leading to screwed up lat/lng (specifically AC6VV-9)
 * Write better docs :)